gitter-badger/creator/readme.md

 __Features__

-- Unit Scripts are easy to write and pure Python code
+- Creator is simple (and pure Python)
 - Modular dependency management
 - Built-in set of Unit Scripts for platform independent building
 - Easily change build settings from the command-line or Unit Scripts